 “A visual chronicler, Simon Roberts’ scenes of public gatherings conflate traditional landscape painting with social documentary.
 His latest exhibition, featuring photos taken during the past 10 years, focuses on events and places that define recent British history, such as student protests, Grenfell Tower and Shoreham Air Show.

 In his Brueghel-like compositions of congregation, carnival and revolt, Roberts resists simplistic notions of nationhood.
 His landscapes, woven with juxtapositions, tensions and ironies, show the fracture of contemporary society.”

-Other reviews include this one by Diane Smyth in the BJP –
+Other reviews include this one by Michael Grieve in the BJP –